ismindirov/mysite/README.md

 This is my website written in java and CSS
 To make changes open index.html file with vscode and see # areas and read comments

+Site is hosted in AWS S3+ cloudfront+ route53

 <!DOCTYPE html>
 <html lang="en">